timliang4/hillFinder/README.md

 # hillFinder

-> Simple app for finding hills.
-Front-end built with Bootstrap, EJS, JavaScript, and HTML/CSS.
-Back-end built with Express.
+> A web app for finding hills to run/bike on.

 ## Link